-Paper cores are strong cardboard tubes or cylinders which are used in fabric, adhesive, electrical, paper product and converting industries as a sturdy base around which to wind materials for storage or distribution.
-Depending on the intended use of the tubes, paper cores can be made from heavy-duty thick cardboard for industries such as fabric and electrical, whereas for toilet paper or paper towels, the cores can be made from thinner, less durable cardboard or paper.
+Paper cores are strong cardboard tubes or cylinders used in fabric, adhesive, electrical, paper products, and converting industries as a sturdy base around which to wind materials for storage or distribution.
+Depending on the intended use of the tubes, paper cores can be made from heavy duty thick cardboard for such industries as fabric and electrical, whereas for toilet paper or paper towels, the cores can be made from thinner, less durable cardboard or paper.

 Quick links to Paper Cores Information

 Products such as tape, paper, plastic, or metal foil are wound tightly around the core.
 Paper cores are essential in the process of space saving, as they are able to be used for electrical wires and similar materials that would take up more space in other methods of storage.
 Furthermore, they are necessary for keeping materials in good condition by preventing knotting, crinkling, and tearing.
 Many consumer product manufacturers use paper cores to store and hold materials.

 A few consumer applications of paper cores include:

 - Cellophane Wrap